Evaluating the scale, growth, and origins of right-wing echo chambers on YouTube

 x

-Tags: echo chamber, Extreme Right, recommendation algorithm, YouTube
+Tags: echo chambers, Extreme Right, recommendation algorithm, YouTube